ASTRA is a computerized instructional resource management tool used to record classes and special tasks assigned to:

 ASTRA also maintains limits set for points assigned to employees based on the contract signed between UFMDC and MDC for full-time faculty, and decisions made by the Executive Counsel for administrators and staff.
 The Human Resources Operations area routinely reviews ASTRA assignments and point distributions and notifies campuses of short loads, missing assignments, etc. (Refer to the Point Limitations Document).
 The Campus is responsible for the accuracy and completeness of information in ASTRA.

-Security access to the ASTRA system requires an Access/Pin Number.
+Security access to the ASTRA System requires an Access/Pin Number.
 To obtain a Pin number, the budget manager of an academic area needs to request access by completing the ASTRA Access Request form.
-Upon completion, the form must be forwarded to the ASTRA coordinator in the Campus Administrative Services office.
+The form must be forwarded to the ASTRA coordinator in the Administrative Services Department in room 8215.
+Please be advised that per College Procedure 7922, access will not be granted until the employee has completed the Security Awareness Training.

 Additional information about ASTRA can be found by going to the Human Resources Web page.